See how Waddle can help your business grow!

-A business line of credit is a cash flow finance funding facility against which businesses can draw on continuously, as and when they need to.
-It Provides funds up to an agreed credit limit and it differs from regular business loans in the flexibility it offers business owners.
+A business line of credit is a funding facility against which businesses can draw on continuously, as and when they need to.
+It provides funds up to an agreed credit limit and it differs from regular business loans in the flexibility it offers business owners.

 Whilst a fixed-term business loan is the most common form of business lending, over half of small business owners opt for the more flexible option of a line of credit (LOC).

 With a fixed-term loan, the total sum must be repaid on an agreed schedule over a given amount of time, plus interest.
 Often the funds received for a business loan are secured against a fixed asset, such as property or equipment.
 Whilst this cash up-front may allow for bigger investments to be made, it offers little in the way of repayment flexibility.
 The repayments are non-negotiable; they must be made without fail and any additional funding requires a further application and credit check.

 A business line of credit differs in that an upper limit is agreed with the lender and this may be drawn down on time and again without further application.
 The borrower pays back only what they have used and after payment, the approved limit returns to its original amount.

 In this way, it is quite similar to an overdraft or a credit card.
 It is often used to assist with the costs of everyday operational expenses, such as cash flow and inventory.

 |Fixed-term loan||Line of credit|